Bharella

 Bharella (ভারেল্লা) is a union in Bangladesh.
 It is situated in the Comilla District of Chittagong Division. which is situated in Burichang Upazila.
-It stands besides the river of Gumti.
+It stands beside the river of Gumti.
 Approximately 44656 people live in Bharella.

 Market

 A market name Kangshanagar Bazar (কংশনগর বাজার) is situated here.
 It approximately 26 square kilometers size.

 Transport

 Comilla-Sylhet Highway is a main road which by people of this city communicate with whole country.
 A road from Kangshanagar goes to Nimsha.

 Education

 There are 3 educational institutions in Bharella.
 They are Bharella Shah Nuruddin High School, Bharella Government Primary School.

 Government offices

 A branch of government bank Sonali Bank is situated here.